 - 1. Schedule type

 - 2. Years of creditable service

-- 3. Highest average salary39
+- 3. Highest average salary

-- 4. The retirement option you select40
+- 4. The retirement option you select

-39 For Schedule MO BHDDH nurses, your highest average salary is calculated using your three highest consecutive years.
-For Schedule MABE, MABNE, MB1E, MB1NE, MB2 and MB3 nurses, your highest average salary is calculated using your five highest consecutive years.

-40 See more about retirement options on page 34
+&lt;sup>39 For BHDDH nurses, your highest average salary is calculated using your three highest consecutive years.
+See more about retirement options on page 34

 On the previous page, we outlined schedule types.
-The service credit rates used to determine your benefit are based on your schedule type and number of years of service41.
+The service credit rates used to determine your benefit are based on your schedule type and number of years of service.
 For service on or after July 1, 2012, you will accrue at 1% per year for all schedule types.